Skip to main content

 Stuffed Camel

-Perhaps the most extravagant Emirati dish, traditionally served at weddings and major celebrations.
-A whole camel stuffed with lamb, stuffed with chicken, stuffed with fish and eggs.
+About as extravagant as Emirati cooking gets, and reserved for weddings and major celebrations.
+A whole camel is stuffed with lamb, which is stuffed with chicken, which is in turn stuffed with fish and eggs.

 Regional Specialties & Local Favorites